aarron-lee/SimpleDeckyTDP/README.md

 ### Are there CPU boost controls?

 CPU Boost controls require a scaling-driver that supports CPU boost.
 Many distros, by default, use `amd-pstate-epp` as the scaling driver.
 You must be on a newer kernel for to get CPU Boost controls on `amd-pstate-epp`

+CPU boost controls will appear automatically if they're available

 If you previously changed to amd_pstate=passive for to get CPU boost controls, you can revert it via the following: